 When the borrower makes the payment before the due date of the payment of the loan amount, then there are chances that the lender of the money might lose its business.
-This is so because the lender in case of the prepayment will lose the interest incomeInterest IncomeInterest Income is the amount of revenue generated by interest-yielding investments like certificates of deposit, savings accounts, or other investments & it is reported in the Company’s income statement. , which otherwise he will get in case the borrower makes the repayment on the due date.
+That is so because the lender, in case of the prepayment, will lose the interest incomeInterest IncomeInterest Income is the amount of revenue generated by interest-yielding investments like certificates of deposit, savings accounts, or other investments & it is reported in the Company’s income statement. , which otherwise he will get if the borrower makes the repayment on the due date.

-How Much Does Penalty Prepayment Cost?
+How Much Does It Cost?

 How to Avoid Prepayment Penalties in Mortgage?

 If the borrower wants to avoid the prepayment penalties, one should look for a lender who does not charge the penalty in case of the loan prepayment; however, if the contract is already executed with the penalty clause.
 The borrower should look at the terms and conditions and check if it can save the penalty by making partial payments because some lenders do not charge prepayment penalties in case of partial repayment.